FWM#: 270 (new)

 C. PPE will be based on hazards identified as a result of the JHA.
 (Refer to Part 240 FW 2, APPENDIX 1).
 PPE for unusual circumstances such as Law Enforcement covert activities will be determined on a case-by-case basis.

 For more information about the content of this chapter, contact the Division of Safety and Health.
-For additional information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.